-As at the date hereof, the Directors collectively hold Common Shares representing approximately 0.5% of the total issued and outstanding Common Shares.
+As at the date hereof, the Directors collectively hold Common Shares representing approximately 0.8% of the total issued and outstanding Common Shares.
+Officers and directors of ARR and its Joint Venture entity, Great Bay Renewables, LLC ("GBR"), hold Common Shares representing approximately 1.2% of the total issued and outstanding Common Shares.